-- 1. Demonstrate a solid foundation in the core areas of computer science, as well as knowledge of advanced topics in the field. - Apply skillful evaluation to computer-based glitches and draw possible options that best meets the needs of a problem.
-2. - 3.
-Design and implement a computer-based solution of a problem by writing codes using an appropriate programming language.
+- Demonstrate a solid foundation in the core areas of computer science, as well as knowledge of advanced topics in the field. - 2.
+Evaluate computer-based glitches and provide options to resolve problems. - 3.
+Write codes using appropriate programming language to resolve faults and glitches...